Manitoba Electric Vehicle Association

 MYTH: This is all a fad; anyone who buys one will have an obsolete vehicle within the next couple years.

 Reality: While this may have been the prevailing attitude in the past, we simply cannot ignore the continuing rise in the cost of oil and our dependence on transportation.
-Virtually all the Auto Manufacturers are now involved with EVs at some level to meet the expected demand for this technology within the next several years.
+Virtually all the Auto Manufacturers are now involved with EVs at some level to meet the expected demand for this technology and the federal zero emission vehicle government mandates within the next several years.